 Soap residue is the main reason towels lose their softness.
-You can ensure towels retain their new soft and fluffy status by using these tips to prevent the fibers from becoming stiff.
-If you've noticed your old towels have become stiff and are no longer soft, the first thing to consider is the accumulation of detergent trapped within the towel fibers.
+If you want to keep new towels fluffy or you've noticed your old towels have become stiff and are no longer soft, the first thing to consider is the accumulation of detergent trapped within the towel fibers.
 This residue is compounded by the use of softeners.

 Reduce Amount of Detergent